Akira (1988 film): English releases

 Electric Media produced an English dub of the film in 1989 that was written by L. Michael Haller and directed by Sheldon Renan and Wally Burr.

 The English version saw limited release by Streamline Pictures in North American theaters on December 25, 1989, and grossed about in the United States.
-Although Streamline was not involved in its production, this version became known as the "Streamline dub".

 After Pioneer Entertainment acquired the rights to the film, a new English dub was produced by Animaze and directed by Kevin Seymour in 2001 for the DVD release to obtain THX certification.
 Pioneer re-released the film with the new dub in select theaters from March through December 2001, making it the 20th digital cinema release in North America.
 The restored 4K version was shown in North American movie theaters on September 24, 2020, and for multiple days in select IMAX auditoriums and other cinemas worldwide.

+On July 2, 2026, Crunchyroll announced the 4K version would receive a theatrical re-release throughout North America and Canada beginning on September 4, 2026.

 In the United Kingdom, Akira was theatrically released by Island Visual Arts on January 25, 1991.
 It debuted at number three on the UK box office charts, grossing £439,345 in its opening weekend.
 The film was fourth place the following week, was in the top ten for four weeks, and in the top 12 for seven weeks, grossing £878,695 by early March 1991.
 It was re-released on July 13, 2013, celebrating the 25th anniversary of the film, and again on September 21, 2016.
 The 4K and IMAX re-release in October 2020 debuted at number three on the UK box office charts, grossing £201,124 in its opening weekend.

+In Australia, the 4K version was theatrically re-released in cinemas through Sugoi Co on May 2–3, 2026.